nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     Type coercion occurs when comparing values of different types.
 For instance, if you're comparing a number with a string, they will be changed on the fly (coerced) into a loose "truthy" or "falsy" comparison.
 To avoid type coercion, to ensure you are comparing values strictly and taking their potentially differing types into account, always use triple-equals `===` instead of the more commonly used (in other languages) double-equals `==`.
-Likewise, when comparing that two values are not the same, use `!==` instead of `!==`.
+Likewise, when comparing if two values are *not* the same, use `!==` instead of `!=`.

     ```js
     // This is good